-Dr. Jameson will be accepting a doctoral student for the Fall of 2022.
+Dr. Jameson will NOT be accepting a doctoral student for the Fall of 2024.

 For information on the Doctoral Program in Clinical Psychology (Psy.D.), visit clinicalpsychpsyd.appstate.edu

 Priority review date for admission is December 1st.
 Applications that are not complete by the priority date risk denial of admission; however, if seats remain for the invitation only on-campus interviews in February, applications not complete by December 1st will be considered.

 - Suicide Prevention